davidnorminton/tvshowCalendar/README.md

 go build main.go
 ```

-If you wish to clone the repository from github, first create the directory structure $GOPATH /src/github.com/davidnorminton then run:
+If you wish to clone the repository from github, first create the directory structure $GOPATH/src/github.com/davidnorminton then run:
 ```shell
 git clone https://github.com/davidnorminton/tvshowCalendar
 ```